 - olive oil for the pan

-- 1 cup finely chopped brown onion
+- 1 cup yellow onion, finely chopped

-- 1 teaspoon finely minced garlic
+- 1 teaspoon garlic, minced

 - 2 teaspoons dried thyme

-- 1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/4 teaspoon ground cayenne pepper
+- ¼ teaspoon ground cayenne pepper

 - 4 cups crushed tomatoes

-- 1/2 cup red wine
+- ½ cup red wine

-- 3 3/4 2-pounds cups part skim ricotta cheese
+- 3¾ cups part skim ricotta cheese

 - 1 large egg

-- 7 finely chopped scallions
+- 7 scallions, washed and dried, finely chopped

-- qbout 15 cooked lasagna noodles
+- about 15 cooked lasagna noodles

-- 1 cup grated mozzarella cheese
+- 1 cup Mozzarella cheese, grated

-- 1/4 cup finely grated Parmesan cheese
+- ¼ cup Parmesan cheese, finely grated

-- wea salt and freshly ground black pepper
+- salt and freshly ground black pepper

-Coat the bottom of a 12-inch oven safe skillet with olive oil.
+Cook the onion and garlic: Coat the bottom of a 12-inch oven safe skillet with olive oil.
 (Cast iron is best.)
 Place the pan over medium-high heat and add the onion and garlic.
 Cook until the onion is soft and beginning to brown, about 4 minutes.
 Then add the thyme and cook until it's very aromatic, about 30 seconds.
 Season this mixture to taste with salt and pepper.

-Add the carrots, parsnips, and turnips and turn the heat up a bit.
+Cook the root vegetables: Add the carrots, parsnips, and turnips and turn the heat up a bit.
 If necessary, add a little more olive oil and sauté, stirring every couple of minutes, until the vegetables are nicely browned.
 Now, reduce the heat to low, cover the pan with foil, and let the vegetables steam until they're tender, about 10 minutes.

-Preheat the oven to 375 degrees F.
+Preheat the oven to 375°F.

-Remove the foil, turn the heat to high, add spices, roasted peppers, tomatoes and wine, and mix to combine.
+Simmer: Remove the foil, turn the heat to high, add spices, roasted peppers, tomatoes and wine, and mix to combine.
 Bring to a boil and then reduce to a low simmer.
 Let this simmer for about 10 minutes and then turn off the heat.

-In a medium-sized mixing bowl, combine the ricotta with the eggs and scallions and season generously with salt and pepper.
+Prepare the ricotta: In a medium-sized mixing bowl, combine the ricotta with the eggs and scallions and season generously with salt and pepper.

-To assemble the lasanga: Remove all but a thin layer of the sauce in the pan, spooning it into a bowl as you go.
+Assemble the lasanga: Remove all but a thin layer of the sauce in the pan, spooning it into a bowl as you go.
 Add about 5 lasagna noodles on top of the thin sauce layer.
 Cut some of the noodles if necessary to fill in any crevices and empty spaces.
 Then add about half of the removed sauce back into the pan and spread it evenly on top of the noodles.
 Top this with about one third of the ricotta mixture and one third of the mozzarella cheese.
 Sprinkle with salt and pepper.
 Repeat this process once and top with a third layer of 5 lasagna noodles, followed by the remaining ricotta, mozzarella and all of the Parmesan.

-Place the pan in the preheated oven for about 45 minutes.
+Bake: Place the pan in the preheated oven for about 45 minutes.
 The lasagna should be bubbling along the edges and the top should be beginning to brown.
 If you'd like the top a bit more brown, place it under the broiler for about 30 seconds.
-Let the lasagna sit for at least 15 minutes before serving.
+Let the lasagna sit for at least 25 minutes before serving.